genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ---

 ## Pre-authentication
 Pre-authentication messages can be sent by a client without the user being logged in.
-There are four messages that can be used without being logged in.
+There are three messages that can be used without being logged in.

 ### Self-service password reset